redhat-developer/odo/docs/creating-a-multicomponent-application-with-odo.md

 # Linking both components

-Components running on the cluster need to be connected in order to interact.
+Components running on the cluster need to be connected to interact.
 OpenShift provides linking mechanisms to publish communication bindings from a program to its clients.

 1. List all the components that are running on the cluster: